We expect the very highest standards from our applicants and there are several essential criteria which must be met for you to pass the first stage.

-- You must be 18 to be appointed as a Special Constable, although you can apply at the age of 17.5 years of age.
+- You must be 18 years of age to be appointed as a Special Constable, although you can apply at the age of 17.5 years of age.

 - You must be physically and mentally able to undertake police duties.
 The fitness assessment will be based on the Scottish Police Service National Fitness Standard.
 Your Body Mass Index should be between 18 – 30.
 However this will not be assessed until the medical stage which is at the very end of the selection process.

 - You must not have an occupation or business interest which will be considered to be a conflict of interest with the role of a special constable.